janpipek/eda-polars-way/README.md

 [<img src="https://deepnote.com/buttons/launch-in-deepnote-small.svg">](https://deepnote.com/launch?url=https%3A%2F%2Fgithub.com%2Fjanpipek%2Feda-polars-way)

+Note that you will have to install additional packages (there is a command you need to uncomment).

 ## How to use this repo

 All contents (a bit of text + all exercises) are located in `exercises.ipynb`.
 The exercise are partly filled and accompanied by hints.
 If you are still unsure, in `solutions.ipynb`, you have working code to answer the questions.
+To help SQL-savvy, the `solutions-sql.ipynb` file contains solution using the SQL API of polars).

 ## Data sources